 node -v <-- show the current installed / used NodeJS version

-I hope the installation was successful and we can move on to the next step which is key for an easy process.
-I don´t know your Linux skills and for the sake of simplicity, we are working with some very basic commands.
-To install GIT we only need to insert one command into our currently opened shell, this way you don´t need to download the files manually and also you don´t need to extract them.
+I hope the installation was successful and we can move on to the next step which is fully optional.
+To install GIT we only need to insert one command into our currently opened shell.

-This installs the GIT command line into our "GLOBAL NPM-Package" dir (-g) and we can use GIT now globally.
+This installs the GIT command line into our "GLOBAL NPM-Package" dir and we can use GIT now globally.
 This means, that you don´t have to download the files for installing the bot manually from GitHub.
-More advanced users who don´t want to use GIT can just download the Zip-File from https://github.com/askmike/gekko.git with the green button on the right side.
-Then unpack and mount the file location.
-Now go on an insert these two commands.
+If you don´t want to use GIT, just download the Zip-File from https://github.com/deviavir/zenbot with the green button on the right side.
+Then unpack it to c:/zenbot...

-Ok, now you have the needed files on your hard drive to install "Gekko".
-Next, we need to switch our command shell to the folder just created by GIT and install the required NodeJS-Modules.
+Ok, now you have the needed files on your hard drive to install "ZenBot".
+Next, we need to switch our command shell to the folder just created by you or GIT and install the required NodeJS-Modules.

 When the installation is finished it should look something like this.